borispov/typing-game-v1.0/README.md

-# Typing Game App built with React.js
+# Typing Game App built with MERN: MongoDB, Express, React, Node.

 Hello and welcome to my first typing game which is also build with React as part of my React studying.